Seriainme/Seriainme/README.md

 ### Hi there :fireworks:
 - :hamster:You can call me Morel .I am a Python engineer based in Beijing China
-- :shipit: been working on web crawler n reverse engineering
+- :shipit: I've been working on web crawler n reverse engineering
 - :whale: I’m currently using `Python` `Javascript` `Java` `SQL`

 爬虫/逆向工程/CRUDER